Eritrean People's Liberation Front: 1980s

+1990s

+After another defeat at Shire in 1989, the EPLF went on the offensive in 1990 directed at Massawa.
+This offensive was known as Massawa and resulted in EPLF seizing the city and defeating the Ethiopian garrison.
+The defeat was complete, catastrophic, and irreversible.
+Even the vengeful bombing, which persisted until the end of March and resulted in the destruction of numerous historic Islamic buildings, could not alter the disastrous outcome.
+Isaias Afewerki, leader of the victorious army, concurs, acknowledging it as a victory of the greatest strategic value in the history of the struggle.

 The Third and last Congress of the EPLF was held in 1994 in Asmara.
 It was important as it converted the Front from a military organization to a purely political movement.
 At the time, the organization had 95,000 members.
 At this Congress, the name of the organization was changed to the People's Front for Democracy and Justice (PFDJ).